husarion/panther_description/README.md

 ## Usage

 Basic Panther configuration can be found in file [panther.urdf.xacro](./panther_description/urdf/panther.urdf.xacro).
-This is example configuration showing how to use the model.
-This can be used to import in launch files as a base line model.
-For more advanced usecases [panther_macro.urdf.xacro](./panther_description/urdf/panther_macro.urdf.xacro) is designed to be integrated into custom robot configurations.
+This is an example configuration showing how to use the model.
+This can be used to import in launch files as a baseline model.
+For more advanced use cases, [panther_macro.urdf.xacro](./panther_description/urdf/panther_macro.urdf.xacro) is designed to be integrated into custom robot configurations.

 ## Parameters

-Arguments passed to the [panther.urdf.xacro](./panther_description/urdf/panther.urdf.xacro) are the same as parameters of [panther_macro.urdf.xacro](./panther_description/urdf/panther_macro.urdf.xacro) thus this section covers both of them.
+Arguments passed to the [panther.urdf.xacro](./panther_description/urdf/panther.urdf.xacro) are the same as parameters of [panther_macro.urdf.xacro.
+Thus, this section covers both of them.

 - `use_sim` *(default: false)* - Changes between *ros2_control* for simulation and hardware **[TO BE IMPLEMENTED]**.